-Steve Cooper has been our Director of Religious Education since 2006.
+Steve Cooper C.R.E. has been our Director of Religious Education since 2005.
 Steve, a long-time member of the church, embodies a passionate commitment to instilling Unitarian Universalist values in the youth of our church and incorporating them into the whole life of the church.
 He is a modern-day Renaissance man whose talents inform both his leadership and his cooperative work, building trust with our youth and attracting a wide range of interested volunteers.
 Steve knows that youth are the future of our church and our world.
-Steve lives in Montgomery with wife Chris; they are parents of a grown son and college-age daughter.

 You may email Steve or reach him at 630-505-9408, ext.
 703.

 Congregational Life Coordinator

 Mary Law has been the Congregational Life Coordinator since 2016.
 She has been a member of the church since 2009.
 She believes that being welcoming to others is a spiritual practice and enjoys assisting visitors and members of the congregation in deepening their connections with others.
 Before becoming the CLC, Mary taught religious education classes and was on the Youth Religious Education committee.
 Currently, she is a member of the Media Services committee.
 Mary lives in Aurora with her husband, 2 boys and 1 cat.
 She attended Southern Illinois University at Carbondale and has a Bachelors in Mass Communication.

 You may email Mary or leave a voicemail for her at 630-505-9408, ext.
 704.

 Vickie Hellyer has been our Choir Director since 1997.
 The Adult choir has grown from a seven-member ensemble to 42 choristers.
 Her enthusiastic directorial vision inspires great music from both Adult and Youth choirs.
 She brings expertise and new ideas from her past and current conducting of other church choirs in the area.
 She also teaches private voice lessons and many church members are among her students.